Mororock6/Donation-System/README.md

 # Donation-System

-This project was developed as part of our Object-Oriented Programming (OOP) course.
+This project was developed as part of our Object-Oriented Programming (OOP) course in Java to manage donations and distribute resources effectively.
+Designed as a simple system to donate and assist underprivileged individuals by providing essential resources such as food, educational books, clothing, medications, and financial aid.
 It allows users to register or sign in with a username and password, and includes a mechanism for password recovery.
 The system supports various types of donations and ensures data handling and error management using files.

 ## Features